mageeagle/hooks/readme.md

 ![Image](/images/example.png)

 This is a set of abstractions to organize time-based automations in Max/MSP, built using pattrstorage to access parameters in your patcher, connecting these parameters to line/curve objects which automates the change of these parameters.
+Helpers are also included for quick access.

 ## Parameter Control over Time